Eschatologue/CM_wiki/docs/player-chr/john-godsmith.md

 Choose one of the animal spirits from the list below or from the original list to gain its benefits.

+=== "**Bear**"

+    The resilient spirit of the Bear increases your ability to take physical hits.

+    - While your :fontawesome-solid-hand-fist: **Rage** is active, you gain resistance to all types of damage except Force and Psychic damage and you have immunity to Fire damage.

 === "**Eagle**"

     The fierce spirit of the Eagle grants you the ability to move fast as the wind.

-    - While your :fontawesome-solid-hand-fist: **Rage** is active, you can use a :material-square: **Bonus Action** to gain the benefits of the Dash or Disengage action, including the :material-square: **Bonus Action** that you use to enter a :fontawesome-solid-hand-fist: **Rage**.
+    - While your :fontawesome-solid-hand-fist: **Rage** is active, you can use a :material-square: **Bonus Action** to gain the benefits of the Dash or Disengage action, including the
+    :material-square: **Bonus Action** that you use to enter a :fontawesome-solid-hand-fist: **Rage**.
     - When you make a successful ranged attack with a thrown weapon using Strength, you can add your :fontawesome-solid-hand-fist: **Rage** Damage bonus to the attack's damage roll.

 === "**Elk**"